Get a Demo Call

 Personal empathy statements for customer service

-Ralph's empathy fails when telling customers, "You're the first one to complain about this."
-This unintentionally belittles their concern.
+Ralph's approach falls short of empathy when he tells customers, "You're the first one to complain about this."
+This response can unintentionally minimize the customer's concern.

 The Solution

-Instead of downplaying the issue, Ralph could acknowledge the customer's feedback and express gratitude for bringing it to their attention.
-Then, work toward resolution.
+Rather than downplaying the issue, Ralph could acknowledge the customer's feedback by saying, "Thank you for bringing this to my attention," and then focus on working toward a resolution.

 Did you know AI feedback can eliminate such blunders?
 Talk to an expert.